Our Programs

 Community Resources

-Provides “know your rights” workshops and services, assisting families to become familiar with the eligibility and application process required to access medical services, social security benefits, financial rental assistance, emergency financial assistance, and other services that may help people overcome economic hardship.
+Provides “know your rights” workshops and services, assisting families to become familiar with the eligibility and application process required to navigate systems and access medical services, social security benefits, financial rental assistance, emergency financial assistance, and other services that may help people overcome economic hardship.
+The program runs thanks to a robust team of trained Community Navigators supported in partnership with Access to Justice and the Resurrection Project.